BSE on MoS2: solvers

 The target quantity in a Bethe-Salpeter calculation is the macroscopic dielectric matrix \(\epsilon_{M}\).
 The following quantities/steps are needed to obtain \(\epsilon_{M}\):

-Build the excitonic Hamiltonian:
+Build the excitonic Hamiltonian

 To solve the Bethe–Salpeter equation (BSE), it is customary to rewrite it in the basis of transitions between valence and conduction states.
 In this representation, the problem takes the form of an eigenvalue equation for an effective two-particle Hamiltonian.
 For a non–spin-polarized system and in the optical limit \(q=0\), the matrix elements of the two-particle Hamiltonian are given by:

-(1)\[\begin{split}H_{\substack{cvk\\c'v'k'}} = (\epsilon_{ck}-\epsilon_{vk})\delta_{vv'}\delta_{cc'}\delta_{kk'}+(f_{ck}-f_{vk})\Big[2\hat{V}_{\substack{cvk\\c'v'k'}}-W_{\substack{cvk\\c'v'k'}} \Big]\end{split}\]
+(1)\[\begin{split}H_{\substack{cvk\\c'v'k'}} = (\varepsilon_{ck}-\varepsilon_{vk})\delta_{vv'}\delta_{cc'}\delta_{kk'}+(f_{ck}-f_{vk})\Big[2\hat{V}_{\substack{cvk\\c'v'k'}}-W_{\substack{cvk\\c'v'k'}} \Big]\end{split}\]

 The kernel contributions are built up by calculating the following expressions: